grdw/aoc2022/p16/notes.md

 the highest total valve rate (Dijkstra in reverse).
 However, this is Dijkstra with a twist, because it's like: reverse-"Dijkstra" every node, incl. travel time.

+Yeah, it's not Dijkstra because there's not a "destination" .
+Just a start.
+The end result here is that all the valves are open (or "How many valves can you open in 30 minutes?").
+Not sure if you needs BFS or DFS.